Oluwaphemmy/Bible-quiz/README.md

 # Bible quiz
- A bible quiz web app for a teens competiton
+ A bible quiz web app to test a teenager's bible knowledge.